masud001/psd-to-html-3/README.md

 # psd-to-html-3
-this is noly psd fole to html,css,and js, with form validations
+this is noly psd file to html,css,and js, with form validations...